cse4504-fl25-8-wustl/team-project-4504-ydm/README.md

 pnpm dev
 ```

-Open the URL printed in the terminal (defaults to `http://localhost:3000`) to see the page.
+Open the URL printed in the terminal (defaults to `http://localhost:3000`).